Modern Slavery Statement

 Since the Modern Slavery Act 2015 came into force, we have built on our existing commitment by:

-- identifying the legal team as the responsible department and the Legal Manager as the person with day-to-day responsibility for anti-slavery and human trafficking
+- identifying the legal team as the responsible department and the Head of Legal as the person with day-to-day responsibility for anti-slavery and human trafficking compliance.

 Structure, business and supply chains